Kali Nath Roy: Career

 In 1911 Roy joined 'The Panjabi' magazine as editor thereafter become the editor-in-chief of the Tribune magazine published from Lahore.
 He condemned the atrocities of British police and martial law in his column as well as argued for press liberty.
 Government accused him for publication of seditious writings.
 Roy was popular for his fearless, brave articles and known as Kali Babu.
 Mahatma Gandhi praised Roy's political writings in 1932.
-During the massacre of the Indians at the hands of the British in the infamous Jallianwala Bagh massacre in April 1919, The Tribune published a news report titled "Prayer at the Jama Masjid", on 6 April 1919.
+Roy and The Tribune published seven allegedly seditious articles from April 3, 1919 through April 11, 1919, leading up to the April 13th massacre of the Indians at the hands of the British in the infamous Jallianwala Bagh massacre.
 For this Roy was sentenced to rigorous imprisonment for two years along with a fine of one thousand rupees.
 Lahore based Bengali advocate Sudhir Mukhopadhyay pleaded and defended for him in the Court and people collected money to run the case.
 Even Rabindranath Tagore tried personally for his release.